-- a A matter personal to a member of staff that is being considered by a meeting of [Council] OR [the HR committee] is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of council if he/she/they is not available, of absence occasioned by illness or other reason and that person shall report such absence to council at its next meeting. - c The chair of [the HR committee] or in his/her/their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Proper Officer / clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of [the HR committee] or in his/her/their absence, the vice-chair of [the HR committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of [the HR committee]. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk relates to the chair or vice-chair of [the HR committee] this shall be communicated to another member of the council which shall be reported back and progressed by resolution of council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Full Council OR the HR committee subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the HR Committee or, if he is not available, the vice-chair of the HR committee, of absence occasioned by illness or other reason and that person shall report such absence to the full council at its next meeting. - c The HR Committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk and Car Park Attendant.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the full council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the HR Committee OR in their absence, the vice-chair of the HR Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk / Car Park Attendant relates to the chair or vice-chair of the HR committee, this shall be communicated to another member of the HR committee, which shall be reported back and progressed by resolution of full council.

+- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).